mozilla-services/syncstorage-rs/docs/src/syncstorage/syncstorage-spanner-db.md

 ### Env var

-`max_total_records` is set in production via the `SYNC_SYNCSTORAGE__LIMITS__MAX_TOTAL_RECORDS` environment variable with no redeploy required to change it.
+`max_total_records` is set in production via the `SYNC_SYNCSTORAGE__LIMITS__MAX_TOTAL_RECORDS` environment variable.
 The standalone-server default in `syncstorage-settings/src/lib.rs` is 10,000 and applies to non-Spanner backends; the Spanner production deployment always overrides it.

 `config/local.example.toml` carries the recommended Spanner dev value for the local emulator stack.